Using Quality Score to Guide Optimizations: Google Best Practices

 To answer a common question: the word-for-word phrase from a query doesn’t need to be on your landing page.
 A query for “South Chicago Chihuahua-friendly budget hotels” doesn’t need to lead to a landing page with the headline “South Chicago Chihuahua-friendly budget hotels.”

-In fact, we advise that you not try to “keyword stuff” your landing pages in an attempt to increase landing page relevance (we don’t think keyword stuffing is a good practice for any of your pages).
+In fact, we advise that you not try to “keyword stuff” your landing pages in an attempt to increase landing page relevance.
 Instead, we urge all advertisers to focus on creating great experiences that deliver what a user is looking for.
 Our scoring is merely an attempt to measure that—to measure, you might say, user delight.

 Just as good ads are good for everyone, good measurement systems should be good for everyone.
 As you work on giving users the best experience, we’ll continue to work hard to measure that in the most accurate possible way and reward you for quality.